Comfort Suites Summit County

 The Arapahoe Basin, located in White River National Forest, is an alpine ski area that is open seasonally for tourism.
 It features several trails and lifts making for plenty of recreational activities.
 They offer exciting skiing lessons and techniques by instructors on site, as well as lodging, dining and event planning services.

 Nestled in a scenic valley, Keystone Resort in Colorado has plenty of reasons to attract visitors looking for an alpine experience.
 It features one of the largest mountains in Summit County that offers an unforgettable dining experience at a height of 12,000 feet (3657 meters).
-One of the restaurants atop the mountain is Der Fondue Chessel, where patrons can enjoy some delicious fondue.
-Other outdoor recreational activities include horseback riding, mountain biking, ice skating, snowshoeing, hiking, biking, sleigh rides and lodging options to suit every budget and taste.
+Other outdoor recreational activities aside from skiing and snowboarding include horseback riding, mountain biking, ice skating, snowshoeing, hiking, biking, sleigh rides and lodging options to suit every budget and taste.
 Home to two 18-hole championship golf courses, Keystone Resort is where all the action is.

 Breckenridge Golf Club, nestled within a pristine valley, offers twenty-seven holes for professional and amateur golfers to practice their swing.
 While the course may be challenging, the golf club prides itself on its high elevation where golf balls glide through the air with ease.
 If you simply want to putt around, there's a practice facility featuring two practice greens.
 After a day of golfing, drop in at Club 28 Restaurant where they have a diverse menu selection and bar.
 The clubhouse even offers an array of fun programs for kids, women and men.
 Check website for complete program and price listings.